rohitaryal/machine-learning-class/Notes/Online Class.md

 2. Uppercase/Lowercase the text
 3. Tokenize the text: Example "You are stupd" becomes ['you', 'are', 'stupid']
 4. Remove stopwords like a, an, the, ect
-5. Lemmetization or Scaling: Means convert your words in root word.
+5. Lemmetization or Stemming: Means convert your words in root word.
 For example
    - Running -> Run
    - Walking -> Walk
    - Grapes -> Grape